datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    :height: 400px
    :width: 800px

-   Sesam Node Pipe overview
+   Pipe overview

-If you now enter the pipe called “person-cmm” we can look into more of details regarding how you may use the portal to navigate, troubleshoot and configure you pipes.
+We will now enter the pipe called “person-cmm” where we can look more into the details regarding how you may use the portal to navigate, troubleshoot and configure your pipes.

-Upon entering a pipe, you will by default be sent to the pipe’s “Graph” view, as seen in figure 1.1.6D.
+Upon entering a pipe you will by default be sent to the pipe’s “Graph” view, as seen below.

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_D.png
    :align: center